theopn/dotfiles/README.md

   - `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to true.
   - `about:profiles`, spot your default-release profile or the profile in use, and create symlinks for the `chrome` folder within the profile folder.
 - Install fonts.
 You can utilize the included `fonts/font_test.sh` to test if your terminal emulator correctly displays the fonts.
-- Manually deploy some config files for GUI applications.
 - Dotfiles for Linux are not automatically deployed.
 Manually make symlinks for them if needed.

 ## Highlights